kvpetrov/kvpetrov.github.io/_posts/2021-07-17-subquery-in-filodb.md

 ```
 ![Simple Graph](https://kvpetrov.github.io/assets/img/subquery.png)

-Previously one could still solve the problem by using recording rules and essentially producing a new metric out of the expression that we want to repeat multiple times, something like:
+Even without subqueries one could still solve the problem by using recording rules and essentially producing a new metric out of the expression that we want to repeat multiple times.
+Using out example one would write a rule similar to the below:

 ```
 record: nemspace:Counter0:sum_rate
 sum(rate(Counter0{_ws_="aci-telemetry", _ns_="Card-5k-MCP-EAST-0"}[1m]))
 ```
-Before being able to access the data one would have to wait for the recording rule to produce sufficient amount of data.
+The issue with the recording rules is the length of time one would need to wait to valiate his recording rules.
+Subqueries allow to iterate on recording rules very quickly

 ### Motivation
 Queries similar to presented in the above section are useful for reporting, billing, and capacity planning.
 Query below shows a maximum cpu usage of a container over a 24 period of time.